wp-plugins/share-counter/README.txt

 == Screenshots ==

-1. The "Share Counter" widget in the Widgets page
+1. The Share Counter widget in the Widgets page
-2. Share Counter in action!
+2. Share Counter in action

 == Changelog ==